 This edition of ReligionLink explores seven issues that may deserve attention in 2022.

-Heidi Campbell is an associate professor of media studies at Texas A&M University.
+Heidi Campbell is a professor of communication at Texas A&M University.
 She has researched a variety of topics, including online faith communities, new media ethics and the relationship between digital culture and religion.

 Thomas Peters started and runs the American Papist blog and works with Catholic Vote.
 He speaks about Catholicism and politics, pro-life issues and pro-family activism, the future of social media and youth activism.